 My name is Heather and I am a secular homeschooling momma.
-I am schooling my oldest girl who is thirteen and my two little seven year old girls.
+I am schooling my oldest girl who is fifteen and my two little nine year old girls.

 This blog will be about my journey in homeschooling my girls and what resources I find useful for us (as well as journaling every day life!).
 I know that when I first started out researching homeschooling, I was overwhelmed with all the information available.
 Overwhelmed, scared, and even a bit confused as to where to start and what material to use for my daughter.